kafka, quotas, rate-limiting, resource-management, performance, multi-tenancy

 Quotas play a vital role in maintaining stable data streaming pipelines.
 Stream processing frameworks like Kafka Streams and Apache Flink rely on predictable Kafka performance to maintain their processing guarantees.

 Conversely, without quotas, a sudden spike in producer traffic can cause broker saturation, leading to increased latency for all consumers.
 This latency spike propagates through stream processing applications, potentially causing processing delays, state store lag, and missed SLAs.
+For detailed coverage of managing flow control in streaming systems, see Backpressure Handling in Streaming Systems.

 For organizations building real-time analytics or event-driven architectures, quotas are not just a nice-to-have feature but a fundamental requirement for production reliability.